If, Else If, Else

 Else Statement

-statement executes when none of the previous conditions are true.
+The else statement executes when none of the previous conditions are true.

 This example shows: